kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 -->

 ###### Will enabling / using this feature result in introducing new API types?
-Yes, the new `ClusterCIDR` type will be a pre-requisite for using this feature.
+Yes, the new `NodeIPAMConfig` type will be a pre-requisite for using this feature.

-In the worst case, there may as many `ClusterCIDR` objects as there are nodes, so we intend to support hundreds of `ClusterCIDR` objects per cluster.
+In the worst case, there may as many `NodeIPAMConfig` objects as there are nodes, so we intend to support hundreds of `NodeIPAMConfig` objects per cluster.
 The resources are cluster scoped, not namespace-scoped.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?